webdiscus/html-bundler-webpack-plugin/README.md

 > _HTML as an entry point works in both Vite and Parcel, and now also in Webpack._

-This plugin is a simple all-in-one solution for generating HTML containing JS, CSS, images, fonts and other resources, from their source files.
+This plugin is a modern solution for generating HTML containing JS, CSS, images, fonts and other resources, from their source files.
 The plugin allows to use [any template](#template-engine) file as [entry point](#option-entry).
 In an HTML template can be referenced any source files, similar to how it works in [Vite](https://vitejs.dev/guide/#index-html-and-project-root) or [Parcel](https://parceljs.org/).